Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 The build quality of the Traeger Pro series is excellent.
 They’re made of steel and they’re quite burly.
 You will be pleased.
 Traeger has a 3-year warranty on the grill in the USA.
 I expect that it’ll last far longer than three years, partially because it has a rugged brushless DC motor.

-Traeger Model Choices
+Two Traeger Pro Model Choices

 This photo shows a complete assembled Traeger Pro 575 Pellet Grill.